exoplatform/exo-documentation/docs/GettingStarted.rst

 .. note:: The |image157| button is grey and unclickable until the mandatory fields *title* and *content* are filled.

-Sharing a news from full form
+Posting a news from full form
 ------------------------------

 The creation of a news since the composer is minimalist.
 More options are available from the full form.
 In order to access to this form, you have to display the small form as explained in the previous paragraph and click on "More options" button.